yotaKawashima/mirror-tlab-unsw-catsomato/documentation/figure9.md

 # Figure 9 #

-**Description**
  Title: Nontagged frequencies between 50-150Hz in S2 are modulated by F2=200Hz vibratory amplitude.

  Show nontagged frequencies between 50Hz-150Hz were modulated by the vibration amplitude of F2=200Hz in only S2.

- Fig (A) --- F1 main effect f-statistis from ANOVA performed on logP in S1 and S2.
+ Fig (A) --- F1 main effect f-statistis from ANOVA performed on logP in S1 and S2. <br />
- Fig (B) --- F2 main effect f-statistis from ANOVA performed on logP in S1 and S2.Not in matlab.
+ Fig (B) --- F2 main effect f-statistis from ANOVA performed on logP in S1 and S2.Not in matlab. <br />
- Fig (C) --- Interaction f-statistis from ANOVA performed on logP in S1 and S2.Time domain representatation of the bipolar-re-referenced LFP signal.
+ Fig (C) --- Interaction f-statistis from ANOVA performed on logP in S1 and S2.Time domain representatation of the bipolar-re-referenced LFP signal. <br />
- Fig (D) --- Exemplar nontagged VELogP responses between 50Hz-150Hz at bipolar channel 102 in S2 from Session 2-1.
+ Fig (D) --- Exemplar nontagged VELogP responses between 50Hz-150Hz at bipolar channel 102 in S2 from Session 2-1. <br />
  Fig (E) --- Spatial mapping of HGP in S2.

 ## File: plot_fstat_allfreq_yota_v4.m ##

-**File discription**
+**File discription** <br />
  Plot Fig(A) - (C) i.e. f-statistics from ANOVA performed on logP in S1 and S2.
 Note that ANOVA results of logP are the same as ones of VELogP.

 **Data dependencies**